 Back pain -- whether a dull ache or shooting -- is just one sign that something's going on with your back.
 You may also have feelings in your legs or arms:

 - Radiating pain

-Uncontrolled peeing or pooping could mean a serious problem like spinal cord compression.
+Uncontrolled peeing or pooping, or inability to pee, and muscle weakness could mean a serious problem like spinal cord compression.
 Call your doctor right away.